Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP721/Extensions/psp721metadata.md

 ## Step 2: Define storage

-Declare storage struct and declare the field related to `PSP721MetadataStorage` trait in addition to your `PSP721Storage` field.
-Then you need to derive `PSP721MetadataStorage` trait and mark the corresponding field with `#[PSP721MetadataStorageField]` attribute.
+Declare storage struct and declare the field related to the `PSP721MetadataStorage` trait in addition to your `PSP721Storage` field.
+Then you need to derive the `PSP721MetadataStorage` trait and mark the corresponding field with the `#[PSP721MetadataStorageField]` attribute.
 Deriving this trait allows you to reuse the `PSP721Metadata` extension in your `PSP721` implementation.

 ```rust
 #[ink(storage)]